sriramgkn/sriramgkn.github.io/_posts/2024-04-10-#3-tformers-dfusers.md

 title: Exploring Transformers and Diffusers
 ---

-In this post, we will explore [Transformers](https://huggingface.co/docs/transformers/index) and [Diffusers](https://huggingface.co/docs/diffusers/en/index) - two popular generative AI libraries by HuggingFace, both based on the transformer architecture.
+In this post, we will explore [Transformers](https://huggingface.co/docs/transformers/index) and [Diffusers](https://huggingface.co/docs/diffusers/en/index) - two popular generative AI libraries by HuggingFace, both based on the transformer architecture, in Python.

 ## HuggingFace Transformers Library